 When you think of the 1993 comedy Mrs. Doubtfire, what comes to mind?
 Robin Williams in drag and that beautiful old Victorian home that the Hillard family lived in, right?
 And not necessarily in that order.

-The kids watch “The Dick Van Dyke Show” on TV in the living room every day after school.
-I got just as irritated as the kids did in this scene when Mrs. Doubtfire turns it off in the middle of a very funny Alan Brady scene…
+The kids watch The Dick Van Dyke Show on TV in the living room every day after school.
+I got just as irritated as the kids did in this scene when Mrs. Doubtfire turns it off in the middle of a very funny scene with Alan Brady…

 Even though the house was decorated in the early ’90s, it really isn’t as outdated as you’d expect it to be after nearly 20 years.
 You can tell they were going for a classic, timeless look–nothing too trendy.

 They originally planned to film the movie in Chicago.

 The movie was based on the novel Madame Doubtfire by Anne Fine

 Bonnie Hunt wrote a sequel in 2003, but Robin Williams didn’t want to make it.